Sequential Neural Score Estimation: Likelihood-Free Inference with Conditional Score Based Diffusion Models: Related Work

+\paragraph{Approximating the Posterior.} Many modern SBI algorithms are based on learning a conditional neural density estimator $q_{\psi}(\theta|x)$ to approximate the posterior $p(\theta|x)$, often over a number of rounds of training \cite{Papamakarios2016,Lueckmann2017,Greenberg2019}.
+This approach is known as SNPE.
+Such methods circumvent the bias introduced by the use of a proposal prior in various ways, including a post-hoc importance weight correction (SNPE-A) \cite{Papamakarios2016}, minimising an importance weighted loss function (SNPE-B) \cite{Lueckmann2017}, and re-parametrising the proposal posterior objective (SNPE-C) \cite{Greenberg2019}.
+Alternatively, the use of a truncated prior as the proposal circumvents the need for a correction (TNPSE) \cite{Deistler2022}.
+As noted in Section \ref{sec:sequential}, our sequential methods can loosely be viewed as analogues of these approaches suitable for diffusion models.

-Rather than approximating the posterior directly, another approach is instead to learn a parametric model for the intractable likelihood $p(x|\theta)$.
-Such methods are sometimes referred to as Synthetic Likelihood (SL) \cite{Wood2010,Ong2018,Price2018,Frazier2022}.
+\paragraph{Approximating the Likelihood.} Rather than approximating the posterior directly, another approach is to learn a model $q_{\psi}(x|\theta)$ for the intractable likelihood $p(x|\theta)$.
+Such methods are sometimes referred to as Synthetic Likelihood approaches \cite{Wood2010,Ong2018,Price2018,Frazier2022}.
 Early examples of this approach assume that the likelihood can be parameterised as a single Gaussian \cite{Wood2010}, or a mixture of Gaussians \cite{Fan2013}.
-In both of these cases, a separate approximation $q_{{\psi}_\theta}(x|\theta)$ is learned for each $\theta$ by repeatedly simulating $x\sim p(x|\theta)$ for fixed $\theta$.
-A later approach \cite{Meeds2014} uses a Gaussian Process model to interpolate approximations for different $\theta$.

-More recent methods train conditional neural density estimators $q_{\psi}(x|\theta)$ to estimate $p(x|\theta)$ \cite{Lueckmann2019, Papamakarios2019}, often in a sequential fashion.
-Such methods are often referred to as sequential neural likelihood estimation (SNLE).
-While SNLE does not require a correction step, it does rely on MCMC to generate posterior samples.
+More recent approaches, referred to as SNLE, train conditional neural density estimators, over a number of rounds \cite{Lueckmann2019, Papamakarios2019}.
+While SNLE does not require a correction, it does rely on MCMC to generate posterior samples.
 This can be costly, and may prove prohibitive for posteriors with complex geometries.
-Nonetheless, SNLE has proved accurate and efficient on many problems \cite{Durkan2018,Lueckmann2021}, and significantly outperforms classical ABC approaches such as SMC-ABC.